TFong1/sf_crime/dbt/README.md

 ## Data Pipeline

+The data pipeline for this project is composed of the following models:

 ![Data Pipeline](../images/dm-monthly-incidents.png)

 * staging.external_incident_data
-  * raw data loaded from the [SQL script](../SQL/load-parquet-to-staging.sql) that loads the data from extracted San Francisco incident report performed by [Airflow](../airflow/)
+  * Raw data loaded from the [SQL script](../SQL/load-parquet-to-staging.sql) that loads the data from extracted San Francisco incident report performed by [Airflow](../airflow/)
 * incident_codes_lookup
-  * seed data from the [incident code](https://data.sfgov.org/Public-Safety/Reference-Police-Department-Incident-Code-Crosswal/ci9u-8awy) reference
+  * Seed data from the [incident code](https://data.sfgov.org/Public-Safety/Reference-Police-Department-Incident-Code-Crosswal/ci9u-8awy) reference
 * staging_incident_data
-  * clean/wrangle the raw data to their correct data types and remove any duplicate rows
+  * Clean/wrangle the raw data to their correct data types and remove any duplicate rows
 * dim_incident_codes
-  * dimension table containing the incident codes, category, and subcategory.
+  * Dimension table containing the incident codes, category, and subcategory.
 * fact_incidents
-  * fact table containing the incident report data
+  * Fact table containing the incident report data

     Note: the fact_incidents table is partitioned by the month of the incident date